krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-FallbackCacheViaNetwork'/>
 ### Fallback: Cache via Network

-Sometimes if a backend service fails a stale version of data can be retrieved from a cache service such as memcached.
+Sometimes if a back-end service fails, a stale version of data can be retrieved from a cache service such as memcached.

-Since the fallback will go over the network it is another point of failure so also needs to be wrapped by a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+Since the fallback will go over the network it is another possible point of failure and so it also needs to be wrapped by a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).

 [[images/fallback-via-command-640.png]]

-Also important is that the fallback command execute on a separate thread-pool, otherwise the main command becoming latent and filling the thread-pool will prevent the fallback from running if the two commands share the same pool.
+It is important to execute the fallback command on a separate thread-pool, otherwise if the main command were to become latent and fill the thread-pool, this would prevent the fallback from running if the two commands share the same pool.

-The following code shows how _CommandWithFallbackViaNetwork_ executes _FallbackViaNetwork_ in its [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method.
+The following code shows how `CommandWithFallbackViaNetwork` executes `FallbackViaNetwork` in its [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method.

-Also note how if the fallback fails, it also has a fallback implemented which then does a "fail silent" approach of returning null.
+Note how if the fallback fails, it _also_ has a fallback which does the &ldquo;fail silent&rdquo; approach of returning `null`.

-To configure the _FallbackViaNetwork_ command to run on a different threadpool than the default 'RemoteServiceX' derived from the [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html), it injects _HystrixThreadPoolKey.Factory.asKey("RemoteServiceXFallback")_ into the constructor.
+To configure the `FallbackViaNetwork` command to run on a different threadpool than the default `RemoteServiceX` derived from the [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html), it injects `HystrixThreadPoolKey.Factory.asKey("RemoteServiceXFallback")` into the constructor.

-This means _CommandWithFallbackViaNetwork_ will run on a thread-pool named "RemoteServiceX" and _FallbackViaNetwork_ will run on a thread-pool named "RemoteServiceXFallback".
+This means `CommandWithFallbackViaNetwork` will run on a thread-pool named `RemoteServiceX` and `FallbackViaNetwork` will run on a thread-pool named `RemoteServiceXFallback`.

 ```java
 public class CommandWithFallbackViaNetwork extends HystrixCommand<String> {